-Figure 6 shows plots of average helicity angle, $\overline{\theta}$, for the unexcited and excited jets across the z=0 plane.
+Fig. 7 shows plots of average helicity angle, $\overline{\theta}$, for the unexcited and excited jets across the z = 0 plane.
 Plots of $\overline{\theta}$ provide insight into the occurrence of helical coherent structures (HCS).
 HCS are structures that have maximal helicity.
-These are defined as those where the angle between velocity, \boldsymbol{u} , and vorticity, $\boldsymbol{\omega}$ is either 0° (indicated by blue) or 180° (indicated by red).
+These are defined as those where the angle between velocity, u, and vorticity, ω is either 0° (indicated by blue) or 180° (indicated by red).

-Figure 6 shows the occurrence of a few regions where the helicity angle is close to 0° (colored dark blue), and some (colored dark red) that indicate a helicity angle around 180°.
-A bar chart logging the occurrence of the maximal helicity angle for the z=0 plane is presented in Fig. 7.
-The histograms of the unexcited and excited jets all show that there are no counts of a helicity angle of 0°.
+Fig.7 show the occurrence of a few regions where the helicity angle is close to 0° (colored dark blue), and some (colored dark red) that indicate a helicity angle around 180°.
+A bar chart logging the occurrence of the maximal helicity angle for the z = 0 plane is presented in Fig. 8.
+The histograms of the unexcited and excited jets all show that there are no counts of a helicity angle of 0° .
 However, for the excited jet at St = 1.86 an occurrence of a helicity angle in the range $180^{\circ} \pm 5^{\circ}$ is logged.
-Upon further inspection it was found that this angle was in fact 178.5° , thus confirming that there there were no occurrences of 180° .
-In fact, the modal helicity angle was found to be around 90° , which shows that there is no evidence to support the existence of large scale helical structures with maximal helicity.
+Upon further inspection it was found that this angle was in fact 178.5° , which is not significantly different from 180° due to limitations on accuracy of measurements.
+In fact, the modal helicity angle was found to be around 90°.